Green Purchasing Policy

 Green purchasing is complicated by the optional nature of manufacturers' disclosure agreements and by the lack of consensus or a legal definition of what constitutes a "green" product.
 What has emerged over the past few years is a patchwork of overlapping standards and purchasing guidelines.
 We strongly recommend that every municipality join forces with others in a green purchasing network.

-Santa Monica,CA has been pro-active in establishing green purchasing guidelines since the 1990s.
+Santa Monica,CA, has been pro-active in establishing green purchasing guidelines since the 1990s.
 The guidelines touch on the following: toxic use reduction, reduced emissions, and recycled paper and vegetable-based printing ink, among others.
+When they purchased new laptops in 2024, they requested and received computers packaged in cardboard, not plastic or styrofoam.

-Normal, IL which has a Purchasing Policy Manual that stresses the purchasing of environmentally-preferable products that are recyclable, have a minimal amount of toxic content, are energy efficient, and eliminate the environmental footprint of the town.
+Normal, IL, has a Purchasing Policy Manual that stresses the purchasing of environmentally preferable products that are recyclable, have a minimal amount of toxic content, are energy efficient, and eliminate the environmental footprint of the town.

-As part of their purchasing policy, Banff, Alberta considers the following: the location of the product purchased, the product’s recyclability, and its effect on the reduction of water and energy consumption.
+As part of their purchasing policy, Banff, Alberta, Canada, considers the following: the location of the product purchased, the product’s recyclability, and its effect on the reduction of water and energy consumption.

 Resources